autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 5.md

 # 5-1
-- external forces determine the magnitude and direction
+- external forces determine the magnitude and direction of the object's acceleration
+-